US priest vows to defy N Korea travel ban

 The Catholic agency's work began with treating regular tuberculosis patients but later moved into solely treating multidrug-resistance patients.

-Hammond has spent so much time on the peninsula that his Korean name Ham Chae-do is familiar on both sides of the border
+Father Hammond has spent so much time on the peninsula that his Korean name Ham Chae-do is familiar on both sides of the border.

 When he first visited North Korea, the locals called him their "comrade," which means a mate in the communist North.